debbiehofstra/Hello_World/README.md

 ### Resources I Used
 A helpful tool that I used to learn how to neavigate GitHub was [LinkedIn Learning](https://www.linkedin.com/learning/).

-I also learned about making branches and pull requests using [this activity](https://www.guides.github.com/activities/hello-world/).
+I also learned about making branches and pull requests using [this activity](https://guides.github.com/activities/hello-world/).

 ### Additional Resources
 [Codecademy](https://www.codecademy.com) has a course called Learn Git which other GitHub novices have used.
 However, this course it not free.

 [Youtube](https://www.youtube.com) has many free tutorial videos on how to navigate GitHub.

-Another option is to use the [GitHub Learning Lab](https://www.lab.github.com).
-Git Hub itself offers courses that explain how to use it.
+Another option is to use the [Udemy's](https://www.udemy.com/) GitHub courses.

 ### Versioning
 Updates to this repository can be made using the processes of: